OF “GOD SEES MY HEART” AND GODLY STANDARDS

-I had to take out time to teach and guide by the Word of the Lord so that both her and others can understand the weight of living a life of righteousness not just before God but also before men.
+I had to take out time to teach and guide them by the Word of the Lord so that they can understand the weight of living a life of righteousness not just before God but also before men.

 Statements such as “God sees my heart” has been used as a cover for questionable acts.

 Beloved, Paul writing to the Ephesians made it clear that no hint of sexual immorality must be found in our midst as believers.
 What does that mean?
 You cannot be spending the night with the opposite sex and then keep saying, “Nothing happened.
 Let them think whatever they want.
 My conscience is clear”.